koxudaxi/datamodel-code-generator/docs/index.md

-  --field-constraints   Use field constraints and not con* annotations --snake-case-field    Change camel-case field name to snake-case --strip-default-none  Strip default None on fields --allow-population-by-field-name
+  --field-constraints   Use field constraints and not con* annotations --snake-case-field    Change camel-case field name to snake-case --strip-default-none  Strip default None on fields --disable-appending-item-suffix
+                        Disable adding `Item` suffix to model name in an array --allow-population-by-field-name
                         Allow population by field name --enable-faux-immutability